HenrikJoreteg/human-javascript/ch02 - the big decision.md

 As someone who writes lots of javscript, you may think I’d advocate that everything should be a browser app.
 In short: No.

-Make things as damn simple as you possibly can.
+Make things as simple as you possibly can.
 Programming is complex, expensive and time consuming.
 Pragmatism is the only way to ever finish anything.

 For many types of applications, building a browser app is harder and gives you no additional value.
 I do think there may be a day when that's no longer the case.
 But we're not there yet.